-The Will you have found is for a married person with adult children.
-It provides for the appointment of a personal representative or executor, designation of who will receive your property and other provisions, including provisions for your sopuse and children children.
+The Will you have found is for a married person with adult children from a prior marriage.
+It provides for the appointment of a personal representative or executor, designation of who will receive your property and other provisions.
+It also provides for provisions for the adult children.

 This Will must be signed in the presence of two witnesses, not related to you or named in your Will.
 If your state has adopted a self-proving affidavit statute, a state specific self-proving affidavit is also included and requires the presence of a notary public to sign the Will.(more...)

 NOTICE: The information and links contained on this web page are intended only to be merely informative and are NOT intended to provide legal advice to any person/entity.
 Consult with and seek the advice of a qualified lawyer.
 E.&O.E.
 Click here for important legal disclaimer.